k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 It is recommended to create look-up tables based on:

-A: an external DB table to ensure the data is fresher than the data sitting in the LU.
+A: An external DB table to ensure the data is fresher than the data in the LU.

-B: an LU table, or any Fabric internal object, such as: reference, translation, etc.. to improve performance since it is kept in Fabric memory and since it is much smaller than the DB source.
+B: An LU table, or any Fabric internal object like a reference or translation that improves performance since it is saved in  the Fabric memmory and is much smaller than the DB source.

-C: It does not matter, each solution has its pro's and con's.
+C: It does not matter, each solution has its pros and cons.

 (***Solution 6: B ***).